Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Simulation study

-We compare the proposed methods to an existing R package \texttt{funmediation}, which also performs functional causal mediation analysis for an end-point outcome \citep{coffman2023causal}.
+Although our proposed methods are designed to accommodate sparse functional mediators, they can also be applied in settings where the mediator is densely observed.
+We note, however, that when the functional mediator is dense, more efficient estimation strategies are available in the functional data analysis literature and could be considered.
+To benchmark performance, we conduct additional simulation studies where the functional mediator is densely observed without measurement error, and compare the proposed methods to an existing \texttt{R} package \texttt{funmediation} \citep{funmediationpack}, which also performs functional causal mediation analysis for an end-point outcome (see Section A in the Web-based supporting materials for full details).
 Specifically, methods in \texttt{funmediation} assume confounding variables and a binary treatment at baseline, a functional mediator, and an end-point continuous or binary outcome, by adopting linear functional structural equation models similar to those in \citet{lindquist12}.
 Obviously, \texttt{funmediation} is not intended for our settings where the outcome is a zero-inflated count.
-First, the outcome scalar-on-function regression models used by \texttt{funmediation} assume either a Gaussian distribution or Bernoulli distribution for the outcome, which is inadequate for count data, especially one with excess zeros.
+First, the outcome scalar-on-function regression models used by \texttt{funmediation} assume either a Gaussian distribution or a Bernoulli distribution for the outcome, which is inadequate for count data, especially one with excess zeros.
 Second, the linear functional structural equation models imply the equivalence between $\tau_{\textsubscript{NIE}}(1)$ and $\tau_{\textsubscript{NIE}}(0)$, and thus also between $\tau_{\textsubscript{NDE}}(0)$ and $\tau_{\textsubscript{NDE}}(1)$.
 However, this is not the case when nonlinearity is present between the treatment, mediator, and outcome, which means the use of linear models cannot capture this in our settings.
-Figures \ref{fig:comparisonsimple} and \ref{fig:comparisoncomplex} compare the percent absolute bias of the effect estimates in $R=1000$ replications of simulation studies using the proposed method and \texttt{funmediation}, where we ``naively" ignore that fact that the outcome is a zero-inflated count and apply \texttt{funmediation} as if it was continuous.
-The estimands being compared are $\tau_{\textsubscript{TE}}$, $\tau_{\textsubscript{NIE}}(1)$ and $\tau_{\textsubscript{NDE}}(0)$.
-It can be observed that while \texttt{funmediation} performs reasonably close to the proposed methods when estimating the total effect, it fails to reliably estimate the natural direct and indirect effects across all data-generating mechanisms.
+Consequently, while \texttt{funmediation} performs reasonably close to the proposed methods when estimating the total effect, it fails to reliably estimate the natural direct and indirect effects across all data-generating mechanisms.
 Therefore, the proposed methods offer a more suitable approach for reliably estimating causal effects in the context of a functional mediator and a zero-inflated count outcome.
 By addressing the limitations of linear models and capturing the nonlinearity between treatment, mediator, and outcome, the methods provide an effective framework for distinguishing between natural direct and indirect effects across different treatment statuses in causal mediation analysis.